wp-plugins/bepro-listings/readme.txt

 * Shortcodes & Widgets - Several ways to feature the information and engage your visitor.
 * Admin Options - Control the ability for users to intereact with features and information.
 * Multisite - Now multisite compatible, expand the use of this plugin throughout your network.
+* Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins

 = ADD ONS =